perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

         then ``NULL`` will be returned.

-    If the type structure refers to a C structure or C++ class then the Python type object may be safely cast to a :ctype:`sipWrapperType`.
+    If the type structure refers to a C structure or C++ class then the Python type object may be safely cast to a :c:type:`sipWrapperType`.

-.. cfunction:: const sipTypeDef *sipTypeFromPyTypeObject(PyTypeObject *py_type)
+.. c:function:: const sipTypeDef *sipTypeFromPyTypeObject(PyTypeObject *py_type)

     This returns the :ref:`generated type structure <ref-type-structures>` for a Python type object.